 One great way of taking advantage of your leftovers from a nutritious lunch or dinner is by having them as a snack.

 By getting a smaller portion of a previous meal, you’ll enjoy a complete and balanced snack in seconds.

 Just make sure to store your leftovers in the refrigerator to keep them from spoiling quickly.

-When your next craving hits, aim for whole foods instead of highly processed, fattening options.
+When your next craving hits, aim for whole foods that add nutrition to your day instead of highly processed, less nutritious options.

 Having some healthy choices in reach can help you stay satisfied, add more nutrients to your diet, and support weight management.